microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ms.date: 11/14/2024
 ---

-# Setting up app-only access for Purview eDiscovery with Microsoft Graph API
+# Set up app-only access for Microsoft Purview eDiscovery

-The Microsoft Purview Microsoft Graph APIs for eDiscovery enable organizations to automate repetitive tasks and integrate with their existing eDiscovery tools to build repeatable workflows that industry regulations might require.
+The Microsoft Purview APIs for eDiscovery in Microsoft Graph enable organizations to automate repetitive tasks and integrate with their existing eDiscovery tools to build repeatable workflows that industry regulations might require.

-Implement app-only access using Microsoft Graph API to ensure secure and efficient access to needed resources.
-This step-by-step guide walks you through setting up app-only access for Purview eDiscovery, ensuring your applications are compliant and secure.
+To better ensure secure and efficient access to resources, you can implement app-only access by using the Microsoft Graph API.
+This article walks you through how to set up app-only access for Microsoft Purview eDiscovery to help ensure that your applications are compliant and secure.

 ## Why app-only access?

 ### Enhancing security and compliance

-App-only access enhances the security landscape of Purview eDiscovery by implementing robust authentication protocols that standard user credentials can't match.
-By using application (client) IDs and certificates for authentication, we minimize the risk of credential theft, which is a common vulnerability in standard authentication methods.
-This approach not only secures the application against unauthorized access but also ensures that the data integrity is maintained during the eDiscovery process.
+App-only access enhances the security landscape of Microsoft Purview eDiscovery by implementing robust authentication protocols that standard user credentials can't match.
+By using application (client) IDs and certificates for authentication, you minimize the risk of credential theft, which is a common vulnerability in standard authentication methods.
+This approach not only helps to secure the application against unauthorized access, but also better ensures that the data integrity is maintained during the eDiscovery process.

 ### Streamlining access and integration

 App-only access streamlines the integration of eDiscovery services with other applications and systems.
 It facilitates automated, script-based interactions that are crucial for large-scale legal investigations and compliance audits.
 By allowing secure, token-based access to eDiscovery resources, organizations can automate workflows, reduce manual errors, and ensure consistent enforcement of compliance policies across all digital environments.

-## Implementing app-only access
+## Implement app-only access

 Implementing app-only access involves registering the app in Azure portal, creating client secret/certificates, assigning API permissions, setting up a service principal, and then using app-only access to call Microsoft Graph APIs.
 The following steps explain how to implement app-only access.

 ### Step 1: Register a new application in Azure

-1. To begin, navigate to the Azure portal and sign in with your Microsoft account.
+1. Go to the Azure portal and sign in with your Microsoft account.

-2. Select **Microsoft Entra ID** on the left side of the Azure portal.
+2. On the left pane of the Azure portal, select **Microsoft Entra ID**.

-3. Expand **App registrations** on the left side of the Azure portal and select **New registration**.
+3. On the left pane, expand **App registrations**, and select **New registration**.

-4. Provide a meaningful name for your application and select register to create your new app registration.
-This process will generate essential details such as the Application (client) ID and Directory (tenant) ID, which are crucial for future steps.
+4. Provide a meaningful name for your application and select **Register** to create your new app registration.
+This process generates essential details such as the Application (client) ID and Directory (tenant) ID, which are important for the next steps.

 You can now see the newly created app registration and the details.